xanimo/HWI-dogecoin/docs/examples/walkthrough/walkthrough.rst

   FINGERPRINT_TESTNET="yourHardwareWalletFingerprint" # shown by "hwi enumerate"
   # in this example we use SEGWIT BECH32 ADDRESSES
   DERIVATIONPATH_TESTNET=1 # testnet uses derivation paths like m/84h/1h/0h/0/* and m/84h/1h/0h/1/*
-  DERIVATIONPATH_MAINNET=0 # mainnet uses derivation paths like m/84h/0h/0h/0/* and m/84h/0h/0h/1/*
+  DERIVATIONPATH_MAINNET=3 # mainnet uses derivation paths like m/84h/3h/0h/0/* and m/84h/3h/0h/1/*
   # if the mainnet path is used on testnet, it will work too, but Trezor device gives warnings
   # of unknown address on Trezor display.
 This is not recommended.
 Use the correct derivation path
   # for the corresponding network!
   wallet=wallet.test
   rec=$(hwi --testnet -f $FINGERPRINT_TESTNET getkeypool --addr-type wit --path m/84h/${DERIVATIONPATH_TESTNET}h/0h/0/* --keypool 0 1000)
   chg=$(hwi --testnet -f $FINGERPRINT_TESTNET getkeypool --addr-type wit --path m/84h/${DERIVATIONPATH_TESTNET}h/0h/1/* --keypool --internal 0 1000)
-  bitcoin-cli -testnet createwallet "$wallet" true bitcoin-cli -testnet -rpcwallet="$wallet" importmulti "$rec" bitcoin-cli -testnet -rpcwallet="$wallet" importmulti "$chg" echo "If the hardware wallet has been used before and holds funds then you should rescan.
-Rescanning might take 30 minutes." bitcoin-cli -testnet -rpcwallet="$wallet" rescanblockchain # full rescan
+  dogecoin-cli -testnet createwallet "$wallet" true dogecoin-cli -testnet -rpcwallet="$wallet" importmulti "$rec" dogecoin-cli -testnet -rpcwallet="$wallet" importmulti "$chg" echo "If the hardware wallet has been used before and holds funds then you should rescan.
+Rescanning might take 30 minutes." dogecoin-cli -testnet -rpcwallet="$wallet" rescanblockchain # full rescan
   # after rescan unload wallet
-  bitcoin-cli -testnet -rpcwallet="$wallet" unloadwallet
+  dogecoin-cli -testnet -rpcwallet="$wallet" unloadwallet

 This script needs to be adapted to your needs.
 If you are creating a wallet for mainnet get rid of ``-testnet`` and ``--testnet`` and use ``DERIVATIONPATH_MAINNET`` instead of ``DERIVATIONPATH_TESTNET``.
 Adapt the derivation paths to your needs.
-Now that the watch-only Bitcoin Core wallet has been created, stop ``bitcoind`` with control-C. We are ready to use the wallet.
+Now that the watch-only Dogecoin Core wallet has been created, stop ``dogecoind`` with control-C. We are ready to use the wallet.

-Send funds with Bitcoin Core and Trezor using HWI
+Send funds with Dogecoin Core and Trezor using HWI
 =================================================

-* our example does everything on the Bitcoin testnet, so watch out, your addresses and paths will differ
+* our example does everything on the Dogecoin testnet, so watch out, your addresses and paths will differ
 * TREZOR: plug in your hardware wallet, e.g. your Trezor, put in the PIN if any
 * HWI: type ``hwi-qt.py --testnet`` to start HWI GUI for testnet (type ``hwi-qt.py`` to start HWI GUI for mainnet)